brachy84/EvalEx/README.md

 * The SQRT() function implementation was taken from the book [The Java Programmers Guide To numerical Computing](http://www.amazon.de/Java-Number-Cruncher-Programmers-Numerical/dp/0130460419) (
   Ronald Mak, 2002)

+## Changes from upstream
+- move from maven pom.xml to gradle